Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want to become a medical assistant in Kansas, the first step is choosing the right school.
 The program you choose will affect your training quality, your ability to earn certifications, and your first job opportunities.
 In Kansas, you can find accredited medical assistant programs at community colleges, vocational schools, and some private institutions.

-This guide will cover the best options in the state, what to look for in a program, and the steps you'll take to start working in the field.
+This guide will cover the best options in the state, what to look for in a program, and the steps you’ll take to train and apply in the field.

 Medical assistants help doctors, nurses, and other healthcare providers in clinics, hospitals, and outpatient centers.
 They handle both clinical tasks like taking patient vitals and preparing rooms, and administrative tasks like scheduling appointments and managing records.